elibrooks/apache-php/README.md

 # apache-php
-Docker image of Apache + PHP on Ubuntu 14.04
+Docker image of Apache + PHP on Debian Jessie